 The NHTSA also stated that an estimate of 31,720 people have been killed in fatal motor vehicle accidents from January to September of 2021.
 This is a 12 percent increase compared to the first nine months of 2020, where the total was 28,325 deaths.

-With Los Angeles providing nightlife entertainment, such as bars and clubs, the roads are typically filled with drunk drivers throughout the late hours of the night.
-As a way to tackle this problem, Uber has encouraged people to use their services to prevent them from driving behind the wheel while intoxicated.
+With nightlife entertainment, such as bars and clubs, the streets are typically filled with drunk drivers throughout the late hours of the night.
+As a way to tackle this problem, Uber has encouraged people to use their rideshare services to prevent drunk drivers from getting behind the wheel.

 Uber has suggested on more than one occasion that their rideshare service has made roads safer.
 Below is a comprehensive outlook on how Uber has affected the roads.

 Rideshare companies have changed the way people travel worldwide.
 Due to new policies and regulations, there is much debate over whether this mode of transportation has made the roads safer.
 While statistics fluctuate over the years, and depending on the region, it is difficult to come to an overall conclusion.
 But one thing is for certain: accidents happen, even during a rideshare trip.

 According to Uber’s 2019 to 2020 safety report, there were 101 deaths that occurred in 91 fatal Uber accidents.
 Most of these collisions (32 percent) involved at least one speeding vehicle.
 The second highest cause was from alcohol-impaired drivers (23 percent).
 Those involved in these Uber accidents include the following: pedestrians (64 percent), vulnerable road users (42 percent), third-party motorcyclists (29 percent), and bicyclists or scooter riders (7 percent).